What Do Credit Card Numbers Mean?

 Credit card numbers each serve a particular function.
 It may be hard for you to believe, but they are not just random identification numbers.
 They determine how each transaction will be routed and enhance security.

-You probably know your credit card numbers by heart, either in full or the last four digits.
+You probably know a few credit card fun facts and memorised your own credit card numbers by heart, either in full or the last four digits.
 You have recited them more times then you can count, but if you are like most people you probably have no idea what they mean.
 The numbers each have a specific identification function either for the bank, the system or you personally.
 While it is not imperative to spending that you know what the numbers mean it is food for though that helps you understand the process your information goes through with each credit card transaction.

 Unlike other account numbers like those of the gas or phone company or even department stores, credit cards all use the same number system.
 Almost all national credit card numbers are based on the ANSI Standard X4.12-1983 system.
 In this system the number and structure of the numbers on the card indicate what kind of card it is and to whom it belongs.